 There are predominantly 4 types of allergies that dogs suffer from:

-- Use other medication like Advantage, Advantix, Frontline Plus or Vectra 3D to treat.
+- Use other medications like Advantage, Advantix, Frontline Plus, or Vectra 3D to treat.

 - Use an organic pest repellent product like “Natural Flea and Tick defense” during flea season.